alphagov/notifications-python-client/DOCUMENTATION.md

 You can leave out this argument if your service only has one email reply-to address, or you want to use the default email address.

-## Send a document by email
+## Send a file by email

 Send files without the need for email attachments.

 This is an invitation-only feature.
-[Contact the GOV.UK Notify team](https://www.notifications.service.gov.uk/support) to enable this function for your service.
+[Contact the GOV.UK Notify team](https://www.notifications.service.gov.uk/support/ask-question-give-feedback) to enable this function for your service.

-To send a document by email, add a placeholder field to the template then upload a file.
-The placeholder field will contain a secure link to download the document.
+To send a file by email, add a placeholder field to the template then upload a file.
+The placeholder field will contain a secure link to download the file.

 #### Add a placeholder field to the template